okathira-dev/client-web-api-sandbox/README_devin.cursorrules.md

 ## AI Assistant Configuration

-This project uses `.cursor/rules/global.mdc` to configure the AI assistant.
+This project uses `.cursorrules` to configure the AI assistant.
 The assistant can:
 - Help with coding tasks
 - Verify screenshots
 - Perform web searches